metarex-media/mrx-tool/HELP.md

 type, if three frame wrapped data elements are present then they will have element numbers of 00, 01 and 02 respectively.

-The IXSD essence key from does not follow this format.
+The IXSD essence key, from [rdd 47][r47] does not follow this format.
 The 14th byte is the element number and the 16th byte is the element type.
 This is different from the generic partition key and the rdd 47 key values in their documents.
 In the MRX specification we use the 14th byte as